 Something within us will have grown strong in and through the externals, the details.
 This something we will share in memory and we will still have together.
 This, I know, can never be taken away from us.
 Ever.

 I wish each and all of you a most blessed and Merry Christmas, lived to the fullest!
 To any who are today in a bleak winter of any kind, may your memories remind you of something that has not been lost.
 And more importantly, may your hope give you a foretaste even now of an everlasting Christmas of joy.

-Here is the newest Concepts Made Clear video: five minutes on the concept of FESTIVITY:
+I also encourage you to watch the newest Concepts Made Clear (CMC) video: five minutes on the concept of festivity.